-- All capitalized terms used in this ATCID are either contained in NERC's Glossary of Terms used in NERC Reliability Standards or, if not in NERC's glossary, are defined in this ATCID. - 14 Defined terms specific to BPA include: - Federal Columbia River Power System (FCRPS): The Transmission System constructed and operated by BPA and the 31 federally-constructed hydroelectric dams1 on the Columbia and Snake Rivers, and the Columbia Generating Station nuclear plant.
-Each entity is separately managed and financed, but the facilities are operated as an integrated power System. - Federal Columbia River Transmission System (FCRTS): The FCRTS is comprised of BPA's main grid network Facilities (Network), Interconnections with other Transmission Systems (External Interconnections2), Interties, 3 delivery Facilities, subgrid Facilities, and generation Interconnection Facilities within the Pacific Northwest region and with western Canada and California. - Long-Term Reservation: a confirmed reservation that has duration greater than or equal to 365 days - Short-Term Reservation: a confirmed reservation that has duration less than 365 days
+- 12 All capitalized terms used in this ATCID are either contained in NERC's Glossary of Terms, - 13 NAESB WEQ-000, or are defined in this ATCID. - 14 Defined terms specific to BPA include: - Federal Columbia River Power System (FCRPS): The Transmission System constructed and operated by BPA and the 31 federally-constructed hydroelectric dams1 on the Columbia and Snake Rivers, and the Columbia Generating Station nuclear plant.
+Each entity is separately managed and financed, but the facilities are operated as an integrated power System. - Federal Columbia River Transmission System (FCRTS): The FCRTS is comprised of BPA's main grid network Facilities (Network), Interconnections with other Transmission Systems (External Interconnections2), Interties, delivery Facilities, subgrid Facilities, and generation Interconnection Facilities within the Pacific Northwest region and with western Canada and California. - Long-Term Reservation: a confirmed reservation that has duration greater than or equal to 365 days - Short-Term Reservation: a confirmed reservation that has duration less than 365 days